 Since 2016 the Foundation focusses on education, career development and networking opportunities to uncover diverse talent with the potential for leadership success in the workplace.

-It all began in 2016 when our Founder and CEO Dr Miranda Brawn had acted upon her idea.
+It all began in 2016 when our Founder and CEO Dr Miranda Brawn acted upon her idea.
 At the time Miranda had a successful platform as a multi-award winning barrister, banker and diversity leader working with various organisations and charities.
 She was also mentoring the next generation and using her voice to speak out and stand up for others to help increase diversity.
-She had been actively working to close the diversity gap for over 20 years and wanted to use her platform and knowledge to make a difference in a more personal way for one person.
+She had been actively working to close the diversity gap for over 20 years and thus wanted to use her platform and knowledge to make a difference in a more personal way for one person.

-This was due to the hundreds of email requests for her help (i.e. mostly for mentoring and work experience).
-Miranda wanted to launch something with a particular focus on ethnic diversity which was due to the lack of interest in this area at the time.
+Receiving hundreds of email requests for her help (i.e. mostly for mentoring and work experience).
+Miranda decided to launch something with a particular focus on ethnic diversity having identifies a lack of interest in this area at the time.